What is a shellfish allergy?

 When do symptoms appear?

 Typically, allergic reactions to food occur soon after eating the food — within a few minutes to a few hours.

 What are symptoms of a shellfish allergy?

 Shellfish allergy symptoms range from mild to severe.
 One person may experience itching and hives while another could have a life-threatening reaction, such as breathing problems.
 Symptoms can affect many different parts of the body: skin, respiration, digestion and heart.

 - Tingling or swelling of the lips, tongue or throat.

-- Chest tightness, shortness of breath or difficulty breathing.
+- Chest tightness, wheezing, coughing, shortness of breath and difficulty breathing.

-- Anaphylaxis: sudden, severe, potentially fatal, systemic allergic reaction that can involve several areas of the body.
+- Anaphylaxis, a severe, potentially fatal allergic reaction, often involving several parts of the body.